 395 Hudson Street

 Legal Momentum is the "nation's oldest legal defense and education fund dedicated to advancing the rights of women and girls."
 They have an offices in Washington, D.C. and New York City.
 Both locations offer internships in public policy and advocacy, communication and marketing, accounting, and development.

 New York, NY 10001 USA

 “MADRE's focus is for global women's rights, helping women in conflict, women fighting climate change, and women experiencing sexual violence.”

 New York, NY 10016

-NARAL Pro-Choice America works to ensure the availability of safe and legal abortion, effective contraceptive options, and quality reproductive health care.
-Internships are available in, Community Organization, Communication/Multimedia, and Adolescent Health Care Communication.
-See website above for more details.
+NARAL Pro-Choice America works to ensure the availability of safe and legal abortions, effective contraceptive options, and quality reproductive health care.
+Internships are available in Community Organization, Communication/Multimedia, and Adolescent Health Care Communication.
+See website for more details.

 National Gay and Lesbian Task Force

 80 Maiden Lane